Welcome to the Berea College Hutchins Library text analysis resource guide.

 Text analysis became a part of digital humanities as it once began with manual analysis of unstructured texts.
 According to the journal article titled "Visual Text Analysis in Digital Humanities," published in 2017, text analysis provides "applied close and distant reading techniques" through visualization methods.

 Unstructured texts are data not formatted in HTML or XML code.
 It encompasses natural language and regular text.
 Examples of the unstructured text include blog posts, newspaper articles, books, and journals.

 The text analysis process requires:

-If you are assigned a multimedia/new media project for your class or are interested in learning digital tools and methods for your own personal use, schedule a consultation with a Digital Humanities Associate (DHA).
+If you are assigned a multimedia/new media project for your class or are interested in learning digital tools and methods for your own personal use, schedule a consultation with the Digital Initiatives Librarian on the Digital Initiatives homepage.